Artie Burns

-Artie Tyrone Burns Jr. (born May 1, 1995) is an American football cornerback for the Seattle Seahawks of the National Football League (NFL).
-He played college football at Miami, and was selected by the Pittsburgh Steelers in the first round of the 2016 NFL Draft.
+Artie Tyrone Burns Jr. (born May 1, 1995) is an American professional football cornerback for the Miami Dolphins of the National Football League (NFL).
+He played college football for the Miami Hurricanes, and was selected by the Pittsburgh Steelers in the first round of the 2016 NFL draft.

-Early years
+Early life

-A native of Miami, Burns attended Miami Northwestern High School, where he played defensive back and was a teammate of former Steelers teammate wide receiver Eli Rogers, Dolphins quarterback Teddy Bridgewater, and Browns wide receiver Amari Cooper.
+A native of Miami, Burns attended Miami Northwestern High School, where he played defensive back and was a teammate of former Pittsburgh Steelers teammate wide receiver Eli Rogers, Dolphins quarterback Teddy Bridgewater, and Browns wide receiver Amari Cooper.
 As a junior, playing safety, Burns made 80 tackles, 10 for losses.
 He also broke up 87 passes, caused 17 fumbles, and made 22 interceptions.
 Regarded as a four-star recruit by Rivals.com, Burns was listed as the No. 15 cornerback prospect in his class.

 He committed to Miami, where the Hurricanes hoped to pair him with Tracy Howard on the outside.

 He was an All-USA high school track and field team selection by USA Today in 2011 and 2012.
 At the 2011 USA Youth outdoor track and field championships, Burns won both the 110-meter hurdles (13.90), and the 400-meter hurdles (52.23).
 At the 2012 Bob Hayes Invitational, Burns broke records in the 110 hurdles (13.35) and the 300 (36.14), both originally set by Michael Timpson in 1985.
 His 110 hurdles time was the second-fastest worldwide by a youth athlete in 2012, behind only Wilhem Belocian's 13.29 at the 2012 World Junior Championships in Athletics in Barcelona.
 In 2012 Burns had the No. 5 time in the World (No. 1 in USA) in the 110-meter hurdles amongst junior athletes (under 20).
 In 2014 Burns broke the American junior record in the indoor 60-meter hurdles, breaking a 38-year-old record.